Explore

 Skálavík is the next creek westwards from Bolungarvík.
 People lived in Skálavík until around 1960's and since then the creek has been uninhabited.
 People from the area and people who have relations to Skálavík have restored some of the houses and new summerhouses have been built.
 In a good summer day the people from the area like to build sandcastles on the beach, take a walk and even swim in the river.
 Skálavík is a paradise for kids and a perfect place to stop the car and play around.
 On the way from Skálavík, we recommend driving all the way up to the top of the moutain and take a look at the view from the top.

 The most popular visiting point in Bolungarvík is the viewing platform on top of Bolafjall Mountain.
 The place offers a staggering view over Ísafjarðardjúp, Jökulfirðir and some people say all the way to Greenland.
-To get to Outstanding Bolafjall you have to drive up the road from Bolungarvík the way to the radar station on the top.
+To get to Outstanding Bolafjall you have to drive up the road from Bolungarvík up to the radat sation situated at the summit of Bolafjall.
 The station was built by the Americans but is now controlled by the Icelandic coast guard.
-The route is open from the middle of june until august september.
-After a visit to Bolafjall, or even before, We recommend a coffee break and a nice walk at the black sand beach in Skálavík.
+Following a visit to Bolafjall, or perhaps even before ascending, we highly recommend taking a coffee break and enjoying a leisurely stroll along the black sand beach in Skálavík.

 If you've ever visited the town of Ísafjörður, you will certainly have noticed the immense rim of flat-topped mountains which surround the fjord.
 A notable feature of the mountains is a massive depression, like half a bowl, just over the road from the airport.
 This is Naustahvilft - often known by its nickname: 'the troll seat'.
-The story goes that a troll was hurrying home before the morning sunlight could turn her to stone.
-Having run fast and got back early, she sat and rested with her aching feet in the fjord.
+The story goes that a troll was rushing home to avoid being turned to stone by the morning sunlight.
+After running swiftly and arriving early, she sat and rested with her aching feet in the fjord.
 What was left was the peninsula of Ísafjörður town between her feet, the deep harbour where her feet had been, and the "seat" where her backside had been.
 Either that or it's a hanging valley left over from the last Ice Age.
 It's a short but challenging climb, so why not go up there and decide for yourself and don't forget to sign the guest book.

 Hornbjarg is the signature sea cliff towering at the top of Hornstrandir nature reserve.
 Green lush hills suddenly cut off by sheer cliffs dropping over 500 meters straight down into the ocean below.
 Kálfatindur is the highest point of the cliff at 534 meters altitude, Jörundur, another peak follows at 429 meters altitude.
 The northernmost part of the cliff is Horn, and from there the nature reserve draws it name, Hornstrandir.
 The cliff is a uniqe and intense site to visit in the nature reserve Hornstrandir.
 The cliffs are known for their birdlife as it is a popular nesting ground for various bird species.
 To get to the cliffs you have to travel by boat from Ísafjörður.